johnbergbom/security/README.md

 # security
-Some personal stuff related to computer security
+Some personal stuff related mostly to computer security